 - Doctor of Education (1998), Concentration in Adult and Community Education, cognate specialization in Business Administration: Entrepreneurship, Ball State University

 - MBA, Major in Finance (1986), University of Saint Francis

-- Bachelor of Science, Business Administration, Major in Marketing (1980), Indiana University
+- Bachelor of Science in Business Administration, Major in Marketing (1980), Indiana University

 Senior Professional in Human Resources (SPHR).
 Completed and passed all certification requirements for the senior level of certification through the National Society for Human Resource Management (SHRM) in June, 1994.
 Completed a recertification in June 1997.
 In February 2000, received the Certified Professional for Life designation.

 - Society for Human Resource Management Senior Certified Professional (SHRM-SCP).
 Completed all certification requirements for the senior level of certification.
 (Certification through 11/2018)